We round up the best and worst things about taking your work on the road in the Digital Age.

 Ok, paid annual leave might not be so important as in a way it’ll feel like your whole life as a digital nomad is one big holiday.
 But health insurance might be a problem.
 This is because it can be difficult maintaining international health insurance with coverage globally, which is definitely something you should factor in to your digital nomad lifestyle strategy.

 It goes without saying, but a decent internet connection is truly an essential for taking your work on your travels.
 Sure, there might be some things you can do without WiFi, but even without having to show up in an office you’ll probably need to be on emails and even attend some meetings via Skype.
 Both a poor internet connection and time differences can stand between these factors.

 Putting all the practical pros and cons aside, one of the things many digital nomads describe as the hardest about their lifestyle is how it can get very lonely.
 Sure, we all love getting away from it all from time to time.
 And many of us enjoy a bit of our company.
 But to travel continuously with little contact with other people can be isolating; you’d be surprised how much you’d miss those trivial talks about the weekend by the water cooler!
 Shared office spaces or cafes are often a good solution to this.

 We all love to travel.
 We also all need to work (well, not everyone.
 But for the sake of rounding up this article; let’s just say everyone does).
 This is why the idea of becoming a digital nomad might be so appealing.
 But before you start sharpening up your writing skills and scanning SkyScanner for your next flight, make sure you weigh up the different pros and cons of the nomad lifestyle.

 And remember, even if you give it a go for a couple of years, a year or even six months, you can always return home.
-At least you’ll have the stories to tell.
-Not to mention the awe-inducing Instagram pics.
+At the very least you’ll have amazing stories to tell, not to mention awe-inducing Instagram pics.